 If you've determined a metric should be tested, how do you go about that?

-While you shouldn't automatically instrument metrics, Prometheus client libraries offer facilities to make it as easy as possible to do so.
+While you shouldn't automatically test metrics, Prometheus client libraries offer facilities to make it as easy as possible to do so.

 Taking Python as an example, let's say we had a counter that we wanted to check was incremented: